1) Contact your employer to ask for your money

 If you have not received your money after following the steps in sections 1 & 2 above, where your claim is a pure wages claim and you know the exact amount of money you are owed (or you are deemed to be ‘self-employed’), you may take the small claims route through the county court.
 Again it is recommended that you seek advice and attempt to get your money by contacting your employer first.
 Unpaid wages are considered a “breach of contract”, giving you a time limit of up to six years to make your claim at county court.

 Small claims must go through a central money claims centre.
 You must fill out a N1 form in which you state the exact amount owed.
 Money claims can also be made online (recommended) for an exact amount under £10,000.
-Again with this route a court fee ranging from £25 (for claims under £300 made online) up to £455 (for paper claims for £5,000 to 10,000) must be paid when the application is handed in.
+With this route a court fee ranging from £25 (for claims under £300 made online) up to £455 (for paper claims for £5,000 to 10,000) must be paid when the application is handed in.
 The court will send the claim to your employer who will be expected to pay or make an arrangement for paying you your money back in installments.
 They are given 14 days to accept your claim, they can however choose not to, and defend themselves, or can even make a counter-claim against you.
 It is important to seek professional advice from your local CAB, trade union or law centre on how to proceed in this situation.

 7) Advice and links for further information